SoftwareEngr-CPE461/C/README.md

 - Head on to the forked repository if using remote access or the cloned repository if making changes from your local machine.

-- Navigate to [submissions](../C/submissions) directory in the repository
+- Navigate to submissions directory in the repository inside C folder

-- Create a new folder inside [submissions](../C/submissions) with your *Matriculation Number* as the folder name Example: (Folder format): ENG1503XXXX
+- Create a new folder inside submissions with your *Matriculation Number* as the folder name Example: (Folder format): ENG1503XXXX

 - Place all related codes in this personally created folder